Minseojeonn/AlphaFree/README.md

 ## 🚀 Usage
 ### Train our model from scratch
-You can train the `AlphaFree` with the best hyperparameters for each dataset by typing the following command in your terminal:
+You can train `AlphaFree` with the best hyperparameters for each dataset by typing the following command in your terminal:

 #### Train AlphaFree in the `Movie` dataset
 ```bash